 Daly Investment Planning Ltd is regulated by the Central Bank of Ireland:

-We provide advice as an insurance intermediary registered under the European Communities (Insurance Mediation) Regulations, 2005 (as amended), and authorised as investment business firm Under Section 10 of the Investment Intermediaries act 1995 (as amended) regulated by the Central Bank of Ireland under the Investment Intermediaries Act, 1995 as amended.
+We provide advice as an insurance intermediary registered under the EU(Insurance Distribution) Regulations 2018, and authorised as investment business firm Under Section 10 of the Investment Intermediaries act 1995 (as amended) regulated by the Central Bank of Ireland under the Investment Intermediaries Act, 1995 as amended.
 Daly Investment Planning Ltd is authorised to provide the following services:

 Receive and transmit orders on your behalf for a product(s) from providers.

-We provide advice on the basis of ‘Needs Analysis”.
-Copies of our regulatory authorisations are available on request.
+We provide advice based on conducting a fact find in order to conduct a Fair Analysis of the Market.
+Copies of our regulatory authorisation is available on request.
 The Central Bank of Ireland holds registers of regulated firms.
 You may contact the Central Bank of Ireland on 01 2244000 or alternatively visit their website at www.centralbank.ie to verify our credentials.